The Market Premium for Audit Partners with Big 4 Experience

 Date Written: February 13, 2019

-This study investigates how a partner’s Big 4 experience is valued by the non-Big 4 audit firm market.
+This study investigates how non-Big 4 firm audit partners’ Big 4 experience is valued by the audit market.
 The Big 4 audit firms have differentiated themselves as nationally recognized firms for whose services companies are willing to pay a premium.
 It is unclear, however, whether this reputation follows individual auditors when they move to a non-Big 4 audit firm.
 We use hand-collected U.S. partner data to examine whether companies pay a fee premium for audit partners with Big 4 experience.
-We find that non-Big 4 audit partners with Big 4 experience charge a fee premium of approximately 21 percent when they are employed by small, non-second-tier audit firms, but find no evidence of fee premium for Big 4 experience at the second-tier audit firms.
-In additional analyses, we do not find that audit quality is higher for clients of non-Big 4 audit partners with Big 4 experience than their counterparts without Big 4 experience which is inconsistent with this premium being driven by performance.
+We find that non-Big 4 audit partners with Big 4 experience charge a fee premium of approximately 10 percent when they are employed by small, non-second-tier audit firms, but find no evidence of a fee premium for Big 4 experience at the second-tier audit firms.
+Furthermore, in additional analyses, we find no evidence that audit quality is higher for clients of non-Big 4 audit partners with Big 4 experience than their counterparts without Big 4 experience.
+Our results are robust to controlling for other partner and audit firm characteristics.

 Keywords: auditor reputation, audit quality, audit fees, non-Big 4, Big 4 experience, audit partners